stevensona/shader-toy/README.md

 ## Known Issues

-* Performance at the moment is not great for certain shaders, and the cause is under investigation.
+* Performance at the moment is not great for certain shaders, and the cause is under investigation,
+* shaders and audio from remote sources are currently not working properly.

 ## Todo